nealcaren/CrisisOpportunity/markdown/program.md

 pros<span class="pagenum" id="Page_3">3</span>titution,
 ignorance, and death began to assume threatening proportions.
 Men came to be attracted to these sinister phenomena and to ask what they real­ly meant, how far they were remediable, and how far inevitable.

-There was then but one science which undertook the study of the phenomena of human action and th twas the science of political economy.
-But this science was limited in scope: it began in the 17th nd 18th century when the phenomena of money and international trade first assumed importance and confined itself simply to a study of wealth: it asked how goods were produced, how they were distributed among the producers, and how their owners exchanged them for other goods.
-It thus took into account only a feW human activities under stable conditions of society.
+There was then but one science which undertook the study of the phenomena of human action and that was the science of political economy.
+But this science was limited in scope: it began in the 17th and 18th century when the phenomena of money and international trade first assumed importance and confined itself simply to a study of wealth: it asked how goods were produced, how they were distributed among the producers, and how their owners exchanged them for other goods.
+It thus took into account only a few human activities under stable conditions of society.
 The industrial revolution, however, had greatly changed conditions, and brought a distinct demand for wider inquiry into the causes and scope of human action ---  deeper search for the reasons of present conditions and the intelligent application  of such knowledge to methods of social regeneration.
-This was the beginning of th modern science of Sociology.
+This was the beginning of the modern science of Sociology.

-Sociology is therefore the name given to that vast field of inquiry into human action aa manifested in modern organized life.
+Sociology is therefore the name given to that vast field of inquiry into human action as manifested in modern organized life.
 It cannot study all human action under all circumstances, but <span class="correction" title="Transcriber's Note: &quot;thay&quot; in original.">that</span> human action which by its regularity gives evidence of the presence of laws.
 What these laws are we hardly know, and yet we do know that there are in life curious and noticeable coincidences --- <span class="correction" title="Transcriber's Note: &quot;rythm&quot; in original.">rhythm</span> in life and death, a working out of cause and effect, <span class="correction" title="Transcriber's Note: &quot;evidenes&quot; in original.">evidences</span> of force action and reaction, which cannot be ignored or neglected.
 Many eminent men still insist that this mass of partially digested facts cannot be called a science --- and indeed if you mean by science, a body knowledge with definitely stated laws, and carefully systematized facts, then Sociology is not yet a science and may never become one.
 But if you mean by Sociology a vast and fruitful field of inquiry into the mysterious phenomena of human action, which